-- Your cat may have a mild case of Pica: an eating disorder in cats where they lick or try to eat non-edible items (3).
+Your cat may have a mild case of Pica; an eating disorder in cats where they lick or try to eat non-edible items.
 Confirm with an animal behaviorist or veterinarian before treating.

 If your cat is rolling around in the dirt and not eating it, try to figure out why they are taking dirt romps in your yard and know that most of the reasons are safe.

-A word of caution: while it may be safe to roll around, for the most part, you want to be careful your cat doesn’t pick something up that you don’t want on him or in the house, such as a flea infestation
+While it may be safe to roll around, for the most part, you want to be careful your cat doesn’t pick something up that you don’t want on him or in the house, such as a flea infestation.

 How To Stop Cat From Rolling in Dirt?